grafana/loki/docs/sources/setup/upgrade/_index.md

 ---
-title: Upgrading
+title: Upgrade Loki
+menuTitle:  Upgrade
 description: Upgrading Grafana Loki
+aliases:
-weight: 250
+weight: 400
 ---

-# Upgrading
+# Upgrade

 Every attempt is made to keep Grafana Loki backwards compatible, such that upgrades should be low risk and low friction.